 Referee letters will only be required at the 2nd round, and to be submitted by the referees to the office directly.

 The goal of the Innovation Fellowship is to learn the Biodesign process of innovation from start to finish.
 Accordingly, we ask that you work on needs and technologies that you and your team identify and invent together as part of the Fellowship process.
 If you have an existing medical device idea, you may contact our office separately to share and seek corresponding advice.

-However, clinician Fellows may opt to apply for 1 day/week of clinical practice hours on weekends, subject to approval.
+However, Clinicians may opt to apply for 1 day/week of clinical practice hours on weekends, subject to approval.
 These clinical practice hours are optional and will be on top of the full time Innovation Fellowship commitment.

 Innovation Fellows are expected to contribute back to the nation’s ecosystem building efforts post-training.
 Fellows are required to submit a needs database of all the needs gathered during the Fellowship training back to SB one month before the completion of the programme.

 Upon successful completion of the SB Programme, the Fellow is required to hold employment in a public or private enterprise located in Singapore for a period of 12 months in any relevant HealthTech appointment(s) which SB may deem appropriate.
 During the 12 months, each fellow is also required to contribute back to SB a minimum of 40 hours of service via lectures, project coaching and/or mentoring at SB training programmes.